Skip to content

 Location: North New New New Zealand

-How to reach: Take the bus from the center of Wellington to Paihia.
-From there, you can ride in a taxi to the Bay of Islands. ($69 – $99).
+How to reach: Take the bus from the centre of Wellington to Paihia.
+You can ride in a taxi to the Bay of Islands from there. ($69 – $99).

-Price: It depends on how you want to spend the days in the Bay of Islands and which activity you are willing to embark on, like parasailing, kayaking, or just wandering around the place to discover its wonders.
-If you plan to rent a cruise trip, it will set you back around $100.
+Price: It depends on how you want to spend the days in the Bay of Islands and which activity you will embark on, like parasailing, kayaking, or just wandering around the place to discover its wonders.
+Renting a cruise trip will save you around $100.

-This place will offer you a free activity; you can just marvel at this grandeur.
+This place offers free activities; you can just marvel at its grandeur.
 The Bay of Islands is a must-see destination for anybody visiting New Zealand.
 This place redefines the purity of nature.
-“New Zealand is a large village,” this is exactly what you feel when you arrive here.
+“New Zealand is a large village,” this is precisely what you feel when you arrive here.

 Dolphins showing their swimming skills to a group of visitors, The Bay of Islands

-Dolphin showing its swimming skills to a group of visitors, The Bay of Islands
+Dolphin showed their swimming skills to a story, The Bay of Islands.

 Why Should You Visit the Bay of Islands?